Germany's 1966 World Cup goalkeeper Tilkowski dies at 84 - WHIZ News

 German soccer club Borussia Dortmund said Monday that Tilkowski died Sunday following “a long, severe illness,” and that he had been with his family.

-Tilkowski was best known outside Germany for conceding England’s third goal in extra time in the 1966 final, when Geoff Hurst’s shot hit the bar and bounced downward.
-Tilkowski always said he was sure the ball did not cross the line.
+Tilkowski was best known outside Germany for conceding England’s third goal in extra time in the 1966 final, with the score at 2-2, when Geoff Hurst’s shot hit the bar and bounced downward.
+The decision to award the goal started decades of debate and much-disputed video analysis.
+Tilkowski always said he was sure the ball did not fully cross the line.

 England won the game 4-2.